 If you are taking an AMPM test as a personal compatibility test, you will want to select a partner who has a similar score on the same test.
 This way, you will not argue as much with your spouse on social issues and situations.

 Another common personality test is the Myers-Briggs Type Indicator (MBTI) test.
-This test consists of 93 questions which force you to pick only one choice, in a choice of two answers for each question.
-The advantage of the MBTI test's question layout is that it forces you to select one answer over another, in order to accurately determine your personality type.
+This test consists of 93 questions which force you to pick only one choice, in a choice of two answers for each item.
+The advantage of the MBTI test's question layout is that it forces you to select one solution over another, in order to accurately determine your personality type.
 At the end of the test, there are 16 different psychological types, of which one type is yours.

-The MBTI is highly accurate, and is an ideal test to take if you want to find as close of a match of your personality as possible.
-Unlike the AMPM test, the MBTI test does not typically rank your scores as a number at the conclusion of the test, but instead will tell you your personality type.
+The MBTI is highly accurate and is an ideal test to take if you want to find as close of a match of your personality as possible.
+Unlike the AMPM test, the MBTI test does not typically rank your scores as a number at the conclusion of the test but instead will tell you your personality type.

-This makes it much easier to find a partner with the same personality type, because you don't have to compare numbers for terms that you might not understand- you simply just ask someone what their personality type is.
+This makes it much easier to find a partner with the same personality type because you don't have to compare numbers for terms that you might not understand- you simply just ask someone what their personality type is.

 The Personal Style Indicator, or PSI, test is a personality compatibility test that measures how you tend to react and behave to a given situation, most of the time.
-Typically lasting only 15 minutes, the PSI measures your interpersonal (how well you relate to others), your behavioral (how you normally behave to given situations), your cognitive (how your thought process works), and your affective (emotional) traits.
+Typically lasting only 15 minutes, the PSI measures your interpersonal (how well you relate to others), your behavioral (how you normally behave to given situations), your cognitive (how your thought process works), and your effective (emotional) traits.
 The PSI test also uses the same 16 personality types as the MBTI test, as your test results.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.

 Click below to see contributions from other visitors to this page...